A Moreau Envelope Approach for LQR Meta-Policy Estimation: Numerical experiments

 \subsection{Comparison to the MAML approach}

 To empirically compare the performance of the MAML-based approach to that of ours, we borrowed the example presented in~\cite{LFT-DZ-JA-HW:24}.
-We generated ten different system realizations and obtained meta policies using the MAML-LQR algorithm from~\cite{LFT-DZ-JA-HW:24} and our MEMLQR algorithm.
+We generated ten different system realizations and obtained meta policies using the MAML-LQR algorithm from~\cite{LFT-DZ-JA-HW:24} and our MEMLQR algorithm with three different values, i.e., $\reg\in\setdef{0.02, 0.2, 2}$.
 These policies are evaluated by comparing the convergence characteristics while performing model-free policy gradient for three previously unseen system realizations.
 It can be observed from Fig.~\ref{fig:alltask} that at initialization, the MEMLQR policy has a lower cost than the MAML-LQR policy for all three realizations, thus leading to a faster improvement in the cost incurred.